 The Luxury Brands Club is here to bring luxe brands closer to elite buyers

 If you’ve got it, you have to flaunt it!
-World’s leading luxe brands have been luring the wealthy to follow this mantra to show off their riches.
+The world’s leading luxe brands have been luring the wealthy to follow this mantra to show off their riches.
 The luxury industry is back with a bang after a short lull.
-However the brands need to reinvent themselves to maintain their rank and also to draw in new generation buyers.
-The Luxury Brands Club specializes in management and marketing of luxury brands in UK.
-Bridging the gap between elite earners as well as high-end brands, Charley Baouamina, the Director of The Luxury Brands Club, gives us and our readers an insight on his opinion on Luxury and also about their exclusive service.
+However, the brands need to reinvent themselves to maintain their rank and draw in new generation buyers.
+The Luxury Brands Club specializes in the management and marketing of luxury brands in the UK.
+Bridging the gap between elite earners and high-end brands, Charley Baouamina, the Director of The Luxury Brands Club, gives our readers and us an insight into his opinion on Luxury and about their exclusive service.

 How do you define luxury?

 Luxury is a symbol of indulgence rather than a necessity in itself.
 Luxury inspires the desire to reach the upper echelons of a hierarchical system in which pleasure is gained through hedonism.
-As human beings we all have certain needs and desires, but once these are fulfilled and satisfied there’s a natural tendency within us to look beyond our expectations.
+As human beings, we all have certain needs and desires, but once these are fulfilled and satisfied, there’s a natural tendency within us to look beyond our expectations.
 What we look for is the fulfillment of our own definition of luxury.
 High net worth individuals – for whom fulfilling expectations is a given – are on a constant quest for luxury.
-Luxury for them is a must-have; something they need and do not expect to be without.
-Every aspiration, every consumption and every experience is related to luxury.
+Luxury for them is a must-have, something they need and does not expect to be without.
+Every aspiration, every consumption, and every experience is related to luxury.

 What lures people to splurge on luxury brands?

-High net worth individuals are always looking for something unique – owning a product or having an experience before anyone else is highly desirable to them.
-They want to be first in everything they achieve and acquire, and luxury brands help them to reach the summit of the hierarchical world to which they belong.
+High net worth individuals are always looking for something unique – owning a product or having an experience before anyone else is highly desirable.
+They want to be first in everything they achieve and acquire, and luxury brands help them reach the summit of the hierarchical world to which they belong.

 What does The Luxury Brands Club do?

-The Luxury Brands Club is a boutique marketing and communication agency that specialises in the luxury sector and targets only high net worth individuals.
+The Luxury Brands Club is a boutique marketing and communication agency specializing in the luxury sector and targets only high net, worth individuals.
 As experts in the management and marketing of luxury brands, our mission is to provide prestigious brands with strategic insight.
 We are a high-end marketing and communication powerhouse, offering a full spectrum of services and targeting only elite earners through meticulously planned approaches.
-We promote the true essence of luxury brands in response to our understanding of the dreams, aspirations and expectations of high net worth individuals.
+We promote the true essence of luxury brands in response to our understanding of the dreams, aspirations, and expectations of high net worth individuals.
 We maintain and build upon brand values, taking into consideration both heritage and current trends. (www.luxurybrandsclub.co.uk)

 How do you bridge the gap between high net potential buyers and brand manufacturers?

 High net worth individuals know what they want and aspire to and have high expectations.
 The Luxury Brands Club helps the brands we work with to identify and understand how to tap into these aspirations and expectations and ensure that their core psychological and functional values marry those of the high net worth individual.
 We bridge the gap by assisting the luxury brand in offering the right products to the right consumer.
-For the high net worth individual the feeling of “I am what I own” is all-important – they purchase luxury items to savour the exclusivity attached to the possession and consumption of rare brands.
-Luxury is the symbolic and hedonistic recompense of their success, and our speciality lies in maximising the assets of the brand to make them as appealing as possible to the potential buyer.
+For the high net worth individual, the feeling of “I am what I own” is all-important – they purchase luxury items to savor the exclusivity attached to the possession and consumption of rare brands.
+Luxury is the symbolic and hedonistic recompense of their success.
+Our specialty lies in maximizing the brand’s assets to make them as appealing as possible to the potential buyer.

-China and India accumulate growth in terms of sales and, with a dramatic increase in the number of high net worth individuals over the past decade, both are definitely countries to invest in and to be seen in.
-In China 500 new luxury boutiques opened in 2010 alone.
-And as supply meets demand in this way, it’s clear that the purchasing powers of the Far East are a totally different story to those of Europe – even if both regions belong to the same social stratification.
+China and India accumulate growth in terms of sales.
+With a dramatic increase in the number of high net worth individuals over the past decade, both are definitely countries to invest in and be seen in.
+In China, 500 new luxury boutiques opened in 2010 alone.
+And as supply meets demand in this way, it’s clear that the Far East’s purchasing powers are a totally different story to those of Europe – even if both regions belong to the same social stratification.

 Will the craze for luxury brands ever fade?